YunoHost/doc/app_bitwarden.md

 Bitwarden is a freemium libre password manager under AGPL license, allowing generation and storage of passwords in a secure way.
 These are protected by a single password called the "master password".
 It was created in 2016 by Kyle Spearrin, a software architect.

-The software is available for most operating systems (Linux, Windows, macOS, iOS, Android and command-line), and as a web browser plug-in.
+The software is available for most operating systems (GNU/Linux, Windows, macOS, iOS, Android and command-line), and as a web browser plug-in.
 It is also possible to view passwords from a website.[¹](#sources)

 ## Configuration